dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 `Arrays.asList`:
-* you can't add new values to list, but can modify existing.
+* you can't add/remove new values to list, but can modify existing.
 The reason is that list still backed by array, and array has a fixed size (so you can update elements, but can't call `add/remove`)
 * changes made in array are visible in the list, and changes made to the list are visible to array
 * you have to pass array of objects, passing primitive array won't compile
 ```java